Naliwe/bitBurnerTsProject/README.md

 - `outDir` is used by the scripts in the `bin` folder.
 Be sure to change them accordingly if you change that.

 These are the important bits in the `tsc` config; the rest is optimal.

+## Bash scripts and webserver

+- `bin/webserver.js`: Just a webserver that serves the `build` folder to be able to `wget` your scripts from the game.
+- `bin/buildNS.bash`: Simple script that appends `.ns` to `imports` in javascript files before converting them to `.ns`.
+- `bin/generateManifest.bash`: Simple script that `find`s every `.ns` in
+  the build folder and writes its path to `resources/manifest.txt`.
+This is used to pull all files on your in-game filesystem.

+These helper scripts are called by `npm run` commands listed in `package.json`.

 ## Recommendations